foumart/JS.13kGames/README.md

 - version
 - description
 - keywords
-- **monetization** - be sure to provide your own monetization wallet pointer at uphold.
+- **monetization** - be sure to provide your own monetization wallet pointer.
+More info: https://js13kgames.com/webmonetization

 ## Notes

 Be aware that SVG icons are not supported well with PWA currently, because of an install prompt bug on Android: https://bugs.chromium.org/p/chromium/issues/detail?id=578122

 ---
 #

+#

+#

+#

+#

+---

-Following are very old libs written in <ES5 IFEEs in 2016 - only SoundFX has been revised relatively recently.
+The following are very old libraries written in <ES5 IFEEs in 2016 - only **SoundFX** has been revised relatively recently.

-All the old `Less than 1kb libraries` may be revised at later stage.
-You can ignore them all together.

-## Less than 1kb libraries (old Readme)
+# Less than 1kb libraries (old Readme)
 Lightweight libraries prepared for js13kGames JavaScript coding competition.

+#### SoundFX.js - sound controller with 9 predefined sound effects in 750 bytes
 #### TweenFX.js - basic tweener for styles and transforms in 900 bytes
-#### SoundFX.js - sound controller with 9 predefined sound effects in 750 bytes
 #### TypeFX.js - pixel font with a full glyph set (10x5px size) in 1250 bytes

 ### Demos: